 Royal Tiger dance (Tulu: Pilivesa, Kannada: Hulivesha) is a folk dance performed during Dasara.
 Typically young males form troops of five to ten.
 They are costumed like tigers and use a band with two or three drummers.
 They roam around the streets and houses.
-The tiger dance is performed to honour the goddess Sharada, the whose favoured animal is the tiger.
+The tiger dance is performed to honour the goddess Sharada, whose favoured animal is the tiger.

 During Navaratri, various idols along with Sharada Devi will be installed by the priests at Swarna Kalamantapa amidst the chanting of hymns and performance of Vedic rituals.
 In these nine days of celebrations, the decorated idols of Sharada Devi along with Mahaganapati and Nava Durga will be worshipped.

 Mangaluru’s St. Aloysius College Chapel is said to be one of the most beautiful in the country.
 The walls and ceiling are covered with frescoes painted by an Italian Jesuit priest in the 19th century.
-Kambala, held in December to February is a unique festival in Mangaluru.
+Kambala, held from December to February is a unique festival in Mangaluru.
 When the paddy fields are full of water, the Buffaloes are brought sleek and shining for this very important event in the year’s calendar.
 Water and mud spraying all over, the buffaloes charge off towards the finish line… Panambur Port is India’s ninth-largest cargo-handling port.
 The Sultan Battery in Mangaluru was built in 1784 by Tipu Sultan to defend the city from enemy warships entering the Gurupura river.
 There are many dance forms and folks are still practised in the city.
 Traditional dances like ‘Yakshanga’, ‘Pilivesha’ and many other dances are performed during the festivals like Dussehra and Janmashtami.

 The Government of India has planned to make Mangaluru a startup district with 20 tinkering labs and incubation centres.
 The startups aim at providing solutions in agriculture, health, education and information technology.
 The first startup incubation centre in Dakshina Kannada district is will be established at Mallikatta in Mangaluru.
 The government of Karnataka has planned to make Mangaluru an Animation hub for the State.